vnuu/soc-alert-triage-and-automation-pipeline/README.md

 **Alert Generation via Email**

-1. Drag the email application to the workflow and connect it to Virustotal.
+1. Drag the email node to the workflow and connect it to the Virustotal node.
 2. Enter a valid email address in the "Recipients" section.
 3. Enter a subject (Ex.
 "Mimikatz Detected!")
 4. Set the body of the alert to include the time, title and the host of the alert.